CathedralCode/Builder/README.md

 -   insert.post & commit

--   insert.pre
+-   update.pre

--   insert.post & commit
+-   update.post & commit

--   insert.pre
+-   delete.pre

--   insert.post & commit
+-   delete.post & commit

 As you can see a commit event is only triggered at any post, also post is only triggered if successful.